ClickerMonkey/neurosync-pubsub/README.md

-# neurosync-pubsub
+# rekord-pubsub

-A neurosync binding to pubsub - implementing Neuro.live.
+A rekord binding to pubsub - implementing Rekord.live.

-The easiest way to install is by using bower via `bower install neurosync-pubsub`.
+The easiest way to install is by using bower via `bower install rekord-pubsub`.

 **Dependencies**